kosukeimai/qss-swirl/README.md

 # qss-swirl [![Build Status](https://travis-ci.org/kosukeimai/qss-swirl.svg?branch=master)](https://travis-ci.org/kosukeimai/qss-swirl)

+*News*: See [Interactive Tutorials for QSS by Matt Blackwell](https://github.com/mattblackwell/qsslearnr) which builds on `qss-swirl` but significantly improves it.

-Swirl Lessons for the book manuscript, ``Quantitative Social Science: An Introduction'' (QSS), to be published from Princeton University Press in 2017.
+Swirl Lessons for the book, ``Quantitative Social Science: An Introduction'' (QSS), published by Princeton University Press in 2017.
 See also the main repo, [qss](../../../qss), for other supplementary materials.

 I welcome your contributions.
 Please improve these questions and add some new ones so that others can use them!